PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 11. Now you are ready to create your own mode.

-## Mode Tutorial
+## How to use the library

+General notes on how to use the library:

+- coordinate convention: TODO

+The following sections describe specific functionality.
+Apart from that, any other PX4 topic can be subscribed or published directly.

+### Mode Class Definition

 This section steps through an example for a custom mode class.
-For a complete application, check out the [examples in the repository](https://github.com/Auterion/px4-ros2-interface-lib/tree/main/examples/cpp).
+For a complete application, check out the [examples in the repository](https://github.com/Auterion/px4-ros2-interface-lib/tree/main/examples/cpp), such as [examples/cpp/modes/manual](https://github.com/Auterion/px4-ros2-interface-lib/blob/main/examples/cpp/modes/manual/include/mode.hpp).

 ```cpp{1,5,7-9,24-31}
 class MyMode : public px4_ros2::ModeBase // [1]